Sade Elhawary

-Zeinab Sade Elhawary is an American politician and community organizer who is a member of the California State Assembly representing the 57th district.
+Zeinab Sade Elhawary (/ˈʃɑːdeɪ/ SHAH-day or /ʃɑːˈdeɪ/ shah-DAY) is an American politician and community organizer who is a member of the California State Assembly representing the 57th district.
 A member of the Democratic Party, Elhawary previously worked as an educator and for Mayor Karen Bass.

 Early life and education

 Elhawary was born in Los Angeles to immigrant parents.
 She is half-Guatemalan and half-Egyptian.
 She received her bachelor's degree from the University of California, Los Angeles and her master's degree from the Harvard Graduate School of Education.

 Personal life

 Elhawary is a foster mother and resides in South Central Los Angeles.
 She is bisexual.